Unlocking The Benefits Of David Rock’s SCARF Model

 • When giving feedback, frame things in a SCARF-conscious way.
 Reinforce Relatedness and be Fair.

-• In meetings, ensure everyone has a chance to contribute to satisfy Autonomy.
+• In meetings, ensure everyone has a chance to contribute to satisfying Autonomy.
 Prevent unpredictability to provide Certainty.

 • Build team cohesion and Relatedness through off-site activities.
-Celebrate achievements which provide Status recognition.
+Celebrate achievements that provide Status recognition.

 • Resolve conflicts by having open dialogues focused on Fairness and involving all parties.